 Once on a trajectory for elimination in the United States, the rate of syphilis infection has been increasing every year since 2001.
 National rates of primary and secondary (P&S) stages of syphilis-- the most infectious stages-- have increased almost every year, increasing 11.2% during 2018–2019.
 Rates increased among both males and females, in all regions of the United States, and among all racial/Hispanic ethnicity groups.
-Indiana is at a record-high for the rate of P&S syphilis cases, surpassing the 1999-2000 outbreak with 7.6 cases per 100,000 in 2020* (see figure below).
-Congenital syphilis cases have also increased at the state and national level, which is a major public health concern.
+Indiana is at a record-high rate of P&S syphilis cases, surpassing the 1999-2000 outbreak with 7.6 cases per 100,000 in 2020* (see figure below).
+Congenital syphilis cases have also increased at the state and national levels, which is a major public health concern.

 Please use the documents at the links provided below for guidance on managing syphilis diagnosed in your patients.

 The Centers for Disease Control and Prevention (CDC) provides guidelines for recommended courses of treatment for STDs.
 On July 23, 2021, the CDC released the newest treatment guidelines (2021).
-The links below include the most recently updated guidelines in a wall chart and a pocket guide, including the changes to treatment of Neisseria gonorrhoeae infections in December 2020.
+The links below include the most recently updated guidelines in a wall chart and a pocket guide, including the changes to the treatment of Neisseria gonorrhoeae infections in December 2020.
 The second link provides more details about the changes to the gonorrhea treatment guidelines.

 Use the fact sheets provided here to learn more about STDs, how they are spread, and who is at risk.
 All resources are shown in English and Spanish.
 Resources in other languages are available on the CDC's website.

 |Chlamydia||English PDF||Spanish PDF|

 |Gonorrhea||English PDF||Spanish PDF|